LinkedDataFragments/Availability-Performance-Benchmark/clusterScripts/server/docs/server_setup.md

 ### Preparing Virtuoso database files

-If you want to run Virtuoso with our pre-loaded database, run:
+If you plan to run Virtuoso with our pre-loaded database, run:

 	./2_prepareVirtuosoFiles.sh

 This script gets the compressed database files (<code>virtuoso_drive1.tar.xz</code> and <code>virtuoso_drive2.tar.xz</code>) from S3 storage and unpacks them in <code>/mnt/drive1/virtuoso</code> and <code>/mnt/drive2/virtuoso</code> respectively.
-This can take a few minutes.
+This can take a few minutes since each file is about 15 GB.
 Also, do this before starting the Virtuoso server (of course).

+### Preparing Fuseki database files

+If you plan to run Fuseki with our pre-loaded database, run:

+	3_prepareFusekiFiles_<dataset>.sh

+This script gets the compressed database files (<code>fuseki-bsbm.tar.xz</code> or <code>fuseki-sp2b.tar.xz</code>) from S3 storage and unpacks them in <code>/mnt/drive2/dataset/bsbm/100M/fuseki-bsbm</code> or <code>/mnt/drive1/dataset/sp2b/100M/fuseki-sp2b</code> respectively.
+Do this before starting Fuseki (of course).

 3) Virtuoso setup, config & run